Harsh7817/Hospital_Management_System/README.md

 # Hospital_Management_System
-I have developed this project using file handling in C++.
+I have developed this project using file handling with C++.